Moe n' Joe: Synopsis

 Knowing that a plea agreement with the FBI would involve the confiscation of most of his assets, Johnny sends his brother-in-law Anthony Infante to ask Tony to convince two businessmen in New Orleans, with whom Johnny is a silent partner, to sell their company so he can get his share.
 Tony reluctantly agrees, but only one of the pair is willing to sell and he does not press the matter.

 During Ginny's birthday celebration, Janice admires Johnny's house.
 Tony proposes to Johnny that he will guarantee his partners in New Orleans will sell their company; in exchange, Johnny will sell his house at a discount to Janice and Bobby.
 Johnny, with few options, agrees.
 Johnny learns from his lawyer he will have to enter an allocution.
 In an agonizing decision, he accepts the plea deal.
 He receives a fifteen-year sentence, forfeits $4.1 million in assets, and admits in court that he was a member of a New York faction of the Mafia.
-This is met with anger and contempt by the members of his crew.
+This is met with anger and contempt by the members of his family.

 Carmela again pressures Tony to meet with the building inspector and have the stop order lifted on her spec house project.
 Because of it, Carmela has less time for the family, for shopping and cooking, and is not there to comfort Meadow, who is distressed by her souring relationship with Finn.
 Tony prevaricates, telling Carmela that the building inspector cannot be persuaded, and she should consider selling the spec house.